 Understanding the racial makeup of a city and region is important for designing and implementing effective housing policies and programs.
-These patterns are shaped by both market factors and government actions, such as exclusionary zoning, discriminatory lending practices and displacement that has occurred over time and continues to impact communities of color today60.
+These patterns are shaped by both market factors and government actions, such as exclusionary zoning, discriminatory lending practices and displacement that has occurred over time and continues to impact communities of color today.
 Since 2000, the percentage of residents in Sebastopol identifying as White has decreased - and by the same token the percentage of residents of all other races and ethnicities has increased - by 8.2 percentage points, with the 2019 population standing at 6,141 (see Figure 32).
-In absolute terms, the Other Race or Multiple Races, Non-Hispanic population increased the most while the White, Non-Hispanic population decreased the most.
+In absolute terms, the Other Race or Multiple Races, Non-Hispanic population increased the most.

-60 See, for example, Rothstein, R. (2017).
-The color of law: a forgotten history of how our government segregated America.
+&lt;sup>64 See, for example, Rothstein, R. (2017).
+The color of law : a forgotten history of how our government segregated America.
 New York, NY & London, UK: Liveright Publishing.